-In order to ensure that appropriate and timely action is taken regarding invasive plants, it is important to understand what you can do.
+To ensure that appropriate and timely action is taken regarding invasive plants, it is important to understand what you can do.
 Take note of any changes in the plant composition in areas that you frequent.
 Changes often indicate the presence of an invasive plant.
-It is imperative that these sightings be reported to the appropriate jurisdiction for treatment.
-Be aware that native and rare plants, like some invasive plants, may appear on the landscape sporadically.
+These sightings must be reported to the appropriate jurisdiction for treatment.
+Be aware that native and rare plants, like some invasive plants, may appear sporadically.
 Some of these may be listed as "Species at Risk".
-For more information on Species at Risk: https://www2.gov.bc.ca/gov/content/environment/plants-animals-ecosystems/species-ecosystems-at-risk https://www2.gov.bc.ca/gov/content/environment/plants-animals-ecosystems/invasive-species/reporting-invasive-species
+For more information on Species at Risk:

+https://www2.gov.bc.ca/gov/content/environment/plants-animals-ecosystems/species-ecosystems-at-risk.

 There are many ways to report invasive plants.
-To ensure correct identification collect the plant, roots and press it in a book.
+To ensure correct identification, collect the plant, roots and press them in a book.
 Bagged samples wilt quickly and are difficult to identify.
 Photographs are excellent; please take time to ensure the plant is on a plain background such as the hood of a truck and to note the size and location of the infestation.